e99 Online Shopping Mall

 To wit: Charles writes that Lunge had a position, and Haber was offered a position at the University of Zurich.These positions were at Zurich's Polytechnic, a totally different institution and arguably the finest Polytech in the German-speaking world.

-- Charles writes that "Haber was a founder of the military-industrial complex."This is amazing as the Krupp Steel Works, which made Germany's artillery, had for years been so important to Germany that the Kaiser himself busied himself with finding a suitable husband for Bertha Krupp.
+Charles writes that "Haber was a founder of the military-industrial complex."This amazes me since the Krupp Steel Works, which made Germany's artillery, had for years been so important to Germany that the Kaiser himself busied himself with finding a suitable husband for Bertha Krupp.

 Make no mistake about it, Fritz Haber was a brilliant scientist, whose life is profoundly interesting.The one motif in Haber's life that Charles largely does justice, and which is moving, is Haber's tragic quest to assimilate himself into German society, only to suffer persecution as a Jew at the hands of the parvenu filth that came to misgovern Germany.